lionel-panhaleux/ror/README.md

 In this case the Loyalty of 0 occurs when one brother belongs to a Faction an his brother to another.
 This effect only occurs when both are in play.

-The Senator making the Persuasion Attempt may spend money from his Personal Treasury to aid the Persuasion Attempt.
+The Senator making the Persuasion Attempt may spend money from his Faction Treasury to aid the Persuasion Attempt.
 Each Talent spent adds 1 to the Base Number.
-This money is paid into the Personal Treasury of the target Senator at the end of the Attempt, regardless of the outcome.
+This money is paid to the Faction Treasury of the player controlling the Senator at the end of the Attempt, regardless of the outcome.

 All players may interfere in a Persuasion Attempt made against a Senator by spending money from their Faction Treasuries to resist (not aid) the Persuasion Attempt.
 Each Talent thus spent subtracts 1 from the Base Number.
-This money is paid into the Personal Treasury of the target Senator at the end of the Attempt, regardless of the outcome.
+This money is paid into the Faction Treasury of the player controlling the Senator at the end of the Attempt, regardless of the outcome.

-The Senator making the Persuasion Attempt announces his target and the initial Base Number, which may already reflect money irrevocably spent from his Personal Treasury.
+The Senator making the Persuasion Attempt announces his target and the initial Base Number, which may already reflect money irrevocably spent from his Faction Treasury.
 Play then moves clockwise around the table, and each player in turn announces the Talents, if any, he is irrevocably spending from his Faction Treasury to resist the Persuasion Attempt.
 The player making the Persuasion Attempt may then either roll 2d6 at the present Base Number or irrevocably spend more Talents, with bidding moving around the table again.
 This cycle of bidding continues until all players stop spending money or the Persuader accepts the current Base Number.
-Money thus spent should be initially placed on the table in front of a player’s Faction (making change as necessary) and transferred to the target Senator’s card only after the Persuasion Attempt is resolved.
+Money thus spent should be initially placed on the table in front of a player’s Faction (making change as necessary) and transferred to player controlling the target Senator (or the Bank, if the Senator stays unaligned) only after the Persuasion Attempt is resolved.

 > EXAMPLE: Fabius wishes to make a Persuasion Attempt against Claudius, who is an Unaligned Senator in the Forum.
 > Fabius adds his Oratory and Influence ratings and gets a sum of 7, from which he subtracts Claudius’ Loyalty rating
 > of 7 to produce a Base Number of 0.
-Fabius spends 9 Talents from his Personal Treasury to bring the Base Number up
+Fabius spends 9 Talents from his Faction Treasury to bring the Base Number up
 > to 9.
 Play then moves around the table, and the other players spend a total of 8 Talents from their collective Faction
 > Treasuries to lower the Base Number to 1.
-Fabius responds by spending the 7 Talents remaining in his Personal Treasury
+Fabius responds by spending the 7 Talents remaining in his Faction Treasury
 > to raise the Base Number to 8.
 Play revolves around the table again, but this time the other players are unwilling or
 > unable to spend any more money, so the final Base Number is 8.
 Fabius rolls a 9, which is not less than or equal to 8,
 > so the Persuasion Attempt fails and Claudius remains uncommitted.
-All the money spent on the Persuasion Attempt is
+All the money spent on the Persuasion Attempt goes
-> placed in Claudius’ Personal Treasury, making him both more attractive and harder to get, since the 24 Talents now in
-> his Personal Treasury are automatically added to his Loyalty rating in any future Persuasion Attempts.
+> to the Bank.

 ### 1.07.5 KNIGHTS
-A player may attempt to attract one Knight per Initiative to one of his Aligned Senators in Rome by paying 0 or more Talents from that Senator’s Personal Treasury and then rolling a die.
+A player may attempt to attract one Knight per Initiative to one of his Aligned Senators in Rome by paying 0 or more Talents from that Senator’s Faction Treasury and then rolling a die.
 If the sum of the die roll and the number of Talents paid is greater than or equal to 6, a Knight is attracted and that Senator places a Knight marker on his card indicating the total number of Knights he controls.
 There is no limit to the number of Knights that may eventually be controlled by a Senator.
 For each Knight a Senator controls he gains an extra vote in the Senate and an extra Talent of